pairshaped/curlingio-docs/docs/getting-started/curling-club-managers.md

 2. [You can find all of our tutorials videos listed here.](https://www.youtube.com/@curlingio)

-3. Peruse our [Club Management documentation](/docs/club-management/leagues) to get a better feel for the Curling I/O platform.
+3. Peruse our [Club Management documentation](/docs/club-management/leagues) to get a better feel for the Curling IO platform.

 4. And finally once you've reviewed our documentation and tutorials you're ready to [book an onboarding session with us](/docs/getting-started/book-an-onboarding-session).